-FOR NEW DAY CARE HOMES BEGINNING WITHIN A PY
+For New Sites Beginning within a Program Year

-Day Care Home Beginning Participation Date Minimum Number of Reviews in PY
+Site Beginning Participation Date Minimum Number of Reviews in PY

-October 1 - December 30 3
+October 1-December 30 3

-January 1 - March 31 3
+January 1-March 31 3

-April 1 - June 30 2
+April 1-June 30 2

-July 1 - September 30 1
+July 1-September 30 1

-NOTE: If a new day care home begins participation on December 3, three reviews must be conducted for the PY.
-If a new day care home begins participation on May 2, two reviews are required.
+EXAMPLE: If a new site begins participation on December 3, three reviews must be conducted for the PY.
+If a new site begins participation on May 2, two reviews are required.

 Step 3.
-Determine exactly how many day care homes will get two, three, or four reviews
+Determine exactly how many sites will get two, three, or four reviews.

-In order to get the total number of reviews required, CEs will need to have the same number of day care homes receiving two reviews as receiving four reviews.
+In order to get the total number of reviews required, the sponsor will need to have the same number of sites receiving two reviews as receive four reviews.

-EXAMPLE: If 300 reviews are required, the schedule might have:
+EXAMPLE: If 300 reviews are required, a sponsor's schedule might have:

-- 10 day care homes receiving 2 reviews.
+- 10 sites receiving 2 reviews.

-- 80 day care homes receiving 3 reviews.
+- 80 sites receiving 3 reviews.

-- 10 day care homes receiving 4 reviews.
+- 10 sites receiving 4 reviews.

 Step 4.
-Develop a plan to track reviews
+Develop a plan to track reviews.

-Tracking reviews shows the timing of reviews for each day care home throughout the year, and identifies which reviews will be announced and unannounced.
+Tracking reviews shows the timing of reviews for each site throughout the year, and identifies which reviews will be announced and unannounced.

-The tracking plan should keep a running tally, by month and by year-to-date, of:
+A sponsor's tracking plan should keep a running tally, by month and by year-to-date, of:

-- The total number of reviews conducted.
+- The number of reviews conducted.

-- The number of those that were unannounced; and
+- The number of unannounced reviews conducted.

-- The number of those that were announced.
+- The number of announced reviews conducted.

 Step 5.
-Frontload reviews
+Frontload reviews.

-Conducting a majority of reviews ("frontloading") early in the PY allows for more flexibility if circumstances occur later in the year that forces a revision of the review plan.
+Conducting a majority of the reviews early in the PY ("frontloading") allows for more flexibility if circumstances occur later in the year that forces a revision to the review averaging plan.

 Step 6.
-Revise your schedule
+Revise the schedule.

-The review plan will need to be reassessed periodically.
-The more day care homes, the more times the schedule will need to be assessed.
+The sponsor's review averaging plan will need to be reassessed periodically.
+The more sites the sponsor has, the more times the schedule will need to be assessed.